Adolf Hitler: Brüning administration

 Hitler made a prominent appearance at the trial of two Reichswehr officers, Lieutenants Richard Scheringer and Hanns Ludin, in late 1930.
 Both were charged with membership in the Nazi Party, at that time illegal for Reichswehr personnel.
-The prosecution argued that the Nazi Party was an extremist party, prompting defence lawyer Hans Frank to call on Hitler to testify.
+The prosecution argued that the Nazi Party was extremist, prompting defence lawyer Hans Frank to call on Hitler to testify.
 On 25 September 1930, Hitler testified that his party would pursue political power solely through democratic elections, which won him many supporters in the officer corps.

 Brüning's austerity measures brought little economic improvement and were extremely unpopular.
 Hitler exploited this by targeting his political messages specifically at people who had been affected by the inflation of the 1920s and the Depression, such as farmers, war veterans, and the middle class.

 Although Hitler had terminated his Austrian citizenship in 1925, he did not acquire German citizenship for almost seven years.
 This meant that he was stateless, legally unable to run for public office, and still faced the risk of deportation.
 On 25 February 1932, the interior minister of Brunswick, Dietrich Klagges, who was a member of the Nazi Party, appointed Hitler as administrator for the state's delegation to the Reichsrat in Berlin, making Hitler a citizen of Brunswick, and thus of Germany.

 Hitler ran against Hindenburg in the 1932 presidential election.
 A speech to the Industry Club in Düsseldorf on 27 January 1932 won him support from many of Germany's most powerful industrialists.
 Hindenburg had support from various nationalist, monarchist, Catholic, and republican parties, and some Social Democrats.
 Hitler used the campaign slogan "Hitler über Deutschland" ("Hitler over Germany"), a reference to his political ambitions and his campaigning by aircraft.
 He was one of the first politicians to use aircraft travel for campaigning and used it effectively.
 Hitler came in second in both rounds of the election, garnering more than 35 per cent of the vote in the final election.
 Although he lost to Hindenburg, this election established Hitler as a strong force in German politics.